harness/developer-hub/docs/platform/delegates/manage-delegates/select-delegates-with-selectors.md

 5. Select **Expression**.

    :::info note
    Under **Define Delegate Selector**, the **Delegate Selector** option is selected by default.
-You can also use **Delegate Selection Expression List** to have the entire list of delegate selectors to be an expression.
+You can also use **Delegate Selection Expression List** to use the entire list of delegate selectors as an expression.
 In this example, we'll use the default **Define Delegate Selector** option.
    :::

 6. Enter your expression, for example `<+org.description>`.